laaketeknikko/forest/README.md

 Movement in the game is not restricted to the grid; the character moves to the point you click on.
 Attacks also are freely targeted, but will affect all the characters and enemies on the clicked tile.
 (There are no AoE effects for now.)

+The map can be panned by holding left mouse and moving the mouse.

+The map can be rotated by holding right mouse and moving the mouse.

 ##### In-game menu, saving and loading

 Above the turn order view is the menu button.
 From the menu you can save the game or turn off some graphical features.